South Perth Post Office: History

 On 1 May 1905, the status of the Post and Telegraph Office was amended to an Allowance Office and, in 1911, to Official.
 In 1937, the building had a low open picket fence and an enclosed verandah on the Quarters side.
 The Post Office was renamed Mends Street in 1939 with reversion of its status to an Allowance Office in 1941 and back to Official in 1948.
 The name was again changed to South Perth in 1982.
 To some extent, these changes reflect the perception and actuality of the focus of the district resulting from the major changes inflicted on the character of this section of South Perth by the bridging of the Swan River at the Narrows in the 1950s.

 The rear southeast section was rebuilt and further additions on the northwest side added at an unknown date.
 The additions comprise face red brickwork with rendered cement sills to match the original details although a change in the coursework mortar is evident.

 Outbuildings in the rear yard were removed or replaced in 1981, and the area asphalted and planted for public and staff carparking.
-In 1995–96, general external and internal works associated with the building's refurbishment were undertaken.
-It is likely that the original (east) side vestibule entry to the former residence was removed at this time although the arched opening and door/toplight joinery remain.
+In 1995–1996, general external and internal works associated with the building's refurbishment were undertaken.
+It is likely that the original (east) side vestibule entry to the former residence was removed at this time although the arched opening and door and toplight joinery remain.
 All telephone and telegraph functions have been removed.